idzim/Portfolio/README.md

 ## <a name="about_me">ABOUT ME</a>
-I'm working as a Software Tester, mostly manual one, but I like to automize tasks, whatever I can.
+I'm working as a Software Tester.
+I try to automize everywhere where it is possible.
 I do it mostly to optimize my daily work and develop myself with automation tools.
 Why?
 Because:
  - I like do things in a efficient way